 Why Track Customer Retention Rates?

-It’s very easy to focus on “new client acquisition” and set aggressive growth goals…but if you are loosing clients as fast as you are selling them then your not getting anywhere.
-Your like a hamster on a hamster wheel.
+It’s very easy to focus on “new client acquisition” and set aggressive growth goals…but if you are losing clients as fast as you are selling them then your not getting anywhere.
+You are like a hamster on a hamster wheel.
 You need to focus just as much (if not more) on retaining your existing clients as you do on getting new ones.

 I’ve found the old axiom “what get’s measured get’s done” to be very true.
 If you and your team are measuring retention rates on a consistent basis then your overall client retention will improve.

 Are you tracking client retention rates?
 Is this formula helpful?
 Please post your thoughts and comments below.